Understanding a patient’s diagnosis

 Urea and electrolytes

-Lactate dehydrogenase raised due to haemolysis
+Lactate dehydrogenase raised due to haemolysis or organ damage

 Blood must be taken prior to treatment to assess baseline ADAMTS13 activity.